-[·] Prerequisites: A bachelor's degree with 70 semester hours of liberal arts courses with a cumulative GPA of 2.5 or above from a recognized college or university, with a major concentration of 30 semester hours in music.
-(Specific courses may be obtained from the Division of Music.)
+Prerequisites: A bachelor's degree with 70 semester hours of liberal arts courses with a cumulative GPA of 2.5 or above from a recognized college or university, with a major concentration of 30 semester hours in music.
 Two years of undergraduate French, German, or Italian are required or one year of these languages concurrent with graduate studies.
 The student must be able to demonstrate correct pronunciation of all three languages.
 Repertoire requirements for all auditions may be obtained from Admissions or the Dean of the School of Fine Arts.
 The audition must be completed before being considered for admission.
 Students not holding a Bob Jones University undergraduate degree may be asked to take Bible Courses Bi 501 and Bi 502 in addition to other degree requirements.